 Just outside the North Visitor Center is the life-size Nativity scene.
 A lovely telling of the Christmas story from the Book of Luke is played with Christmas hymns over a loudspeaker every few minutes.
 It's short, but worth stopping for.

-Indoors, visitors will find musical performances and Christmas decorations, in addition to Temple Square’s usual presentations and displays.
-The Tabernacle, Assembly Hall, Joseph Smith Memorial Building and the North Visitor Center on Temple Square often host local musicians throughout the Christmas season, so you’re likely to find a free Christmas concert on any night you visit.
-Visit the Temple Square Performances page for more information about Christmas concerts on Temple Square.
+Indoors, visitors will find musical performances and Christmas decorations, in addition to Temple Square's usual presentations and displays.
+The Tabernacle, Assembly Hall, Joseph Smith Memorial Building and the North Visitor Center on Temple Square often host local musicians throughout the Christmas season, so you're likely to find a free Christmas concert on any night you visit.

 You can drive or use public transportation to visit Temple Square.
 If you drive, it's easy to find a parking space in the underground lots at the City Creek or Gateway shopping centers.
 The Gateway is less convenient to Temple Square, but less expensive and easier to validate.
 Only the anchor stores at City Creek validate parking.